mayversion/test/readmee.md

 ## About The Project

 **DevQuiz** is an engaging and interactive quiz app designed to challenge and entertain users of all ages.
 It uniquely blends fun and learning, making it perfect for students, trivia enthusiasts, and anyone eager to expand their knowledge in an enjoyable way.
+The project consists of two versions:

+### 1. Web App (Django Version)
+A web application built with Django, featuring a dynamic and responsive interface.
+The app enables users to take quizzes, track their history, and export results, making it ideal for online learning and testing.

+### 2. Dapp (Decentralized Application)
+The Dapp is built to function on a decentralized network, leveraging blockchain technology to provide secure and transparent quiz data storage, as well as rewards and tokens for users based on their performance.

 ### Key Features